General Colin Luther Powell

 From 1958 to 1960, Powell served in the United States Army, Europe.
 In 1959, Powell was promoted to temporary first lieutenant, which was made permanent two years later.
 From 1960 to 1962, he served as the liaison officer, executive officer, and commander of Company A, 1st Battle Group, 4th Infantry, 2d Infantry Brigade, 5th Infantry Division (Mechanized) at Fort Devens, Massachusetts.
 In 1962, he attended the Army Special Warfare Center at Fort Bragg, North Carolina.
 Powell was also promoted to temporary captain.

-Powell served in the 1st Infantry Division in Vietnam in 1963; he returned to the U.S. to attend the Infantry Officer Advanced Course at the Infantry School.
+Powell served as an adviser with the 1st ARVN Infantry Division in Vietnam in 1963 when he was wounded by a punji stick boobytrap; he returned to the U.S. to attend the Infantry Officer Advanced Course at the Infantry School.
 He was made a permanent captain in 1965 and a temporary major the next year.
 From 1967 to 1968, Powell attended the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas.

 In 1968, Powell returned to Vietnam with the Americal Division.
 Powell then attended The George Washington University to earn his Master of Business Administration degree.
 He was promoted to temporary lieutenant colonel in 1970, and to permanent major in 1972.
 From 1973 to 1974, Powell commanded the 1st Battalion, 32d Infantry, 2d Infantry Division, Eighth United States Army, Korea.
 From 1975 to 1976, Powell attended the National War College.
 In 1976, Powell was promoted to temporary colonel.